Joeppie/Backproject/README.md

  the executable will be Backproject and can be run using  ./Backproject

- You may first need to install pthread via the package manager of your distribution.
+ You may first need to install and googletest pthread via the package manager of your distribution.

 # code structure
  Class diagram still WIP: